Patient safety incident response plan

 PSR generates insight from the various perspectives of the MDT and is based on four questions:

-Learning Response – Conducted to identify underlying system factors that contributed to an incident.
-These findings are then used to identify effective, sustainable improvements by combining learning across multiple Learning Responses and other responses into a similar incident type.
+Learning Response – Conducted to identify underlying system factors that are considered a high risk to patients.
+These findings are then used to identify effective, sustainable improvements by combining learning across multiple events and other responses into a similar incident type.
 Recommendations and improvement plans are then designed to effectively and sustainably address those system factors and help deliver safer care for our patients.

 Improvement Programme |